Gigabite1277/match-or-miss/assets/readme.md

  * Select and run Visual Studio.
  * Go to the menu bar on the top left of the screen and click on the top icon which is the three horizontal lines.
  * From the drop down menu go to File > Open Folder
- * Locate the folder labled The Turbo Grafx Archive and select.
+ * Locate the folder labled The Match or Miss and select.
  * Your Folder will be displayed in the File Explorer on the left hand side of the Visual Studio window.
  * From the files displayed in the file explorer select index.html to start broswsing or editing the site.